In this Article...quick links

 Also, make sure that you’ve got a strong closing sentence that includes a call to action.
 In other words, tell the audience what you want them to either think, feel or do as a result of your presentation.

-One of the advantages of presenting in person is that it’s super easy to make it multimedia.
-That doesn’t necessarily mean embedding videos within your slides (though of course this is an option).
+One of the advantages of transferring back from online to in-person presenting is that it’s super easy to make in-person presenting multimedia.
+That doesn’t mean embedding videos within your slides (though of course this is an option).

 What we’re talking about here is using other media that is likely to be in the room, like flipcharts and whiteboards.
 As a presenter, when we switch from using slides to using kit like this, it helps us to come across as very confident and comfortable.
 It also adds an element of spontaneity to the presentation.
 The other fantastic thing about flipcharts and whiteboards is that they’re great collaboration tools and are a brilliant way of involving the audience along the way.